Axamer Lizum Ski Resort Austria

 Search & book all Axamer Lizum ski accommodation.

-Failing that, staying in one of the Innsbruck hotels or chalets is great fun & allows flexibility to ski all over the valley.
+Failing that, staying in one of the Innsbruck hotels, apartments or chalets is great fun & allows flexibility to ski all over the Inn valley.

 Reviews

-The Powderhounds completed a thorough exploration of Axamer Lizum in 2019 & skied some delicious powder with zero crowds.
-Check our review via the link on the left column (or top of page if on a mobile).
+The Powderhounds completed thorough explorations of Axamer Lizum in 2019 & March 2024.
+We skied some delicious powder with zero crowds during the week then encountered some big crowds for a sunny weekend of touring.
+Check out all the reviews via the link on the left column (or top of page if on a mobile).

 See how Axamer Lizum compares to the rest of the Austrian ski resorts on the Austria ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.